 Another Kind of Girl Collective (AKGC) is a media arts collective through which young women living in displaced, migrant or transitory communities around the world connect and co-create.
-It is a space across geographies where we can express our stories, collaborate, and develop a collective process and platform through which our artistic work can be experienced by one another, and on a global level.
+It is a space across geographies where they can express their stories, collaborate, and develop a collective process and platform through which their artistic work can be experienced by one another, and on a global level.

 Another Kind of Girl Collective’s roots grew from our first media arts workshop of young women from Syria, in a netted picnic shelter inside Jordan’s Za’atari Refugee Camp.
 Nearly five years later, we have begun the expansion of our collective through a first-ever collaboration with young female artists from another displaced community—indigenous Shipibo teens from Cantagallo, Lima, Peru.

-AKGC members believe that the stories we tell, as well as the process of telling these stories, can be transformative; and that bringing our stories out of isolation, to connect with those of other displaced and refugee communities around the world, is a way of building solidarity, understanding and collective power among young women.
-Our vision is to collectively determine how our own stories are told.
+AKGC members believe that the stories they tell, as well as the process of telling these stories, can be transformative; and that bringing their stories out of isolation, to connect with those of other displaced and refugee communities around the world, is a way of building solidarity, understanding and collective power among young women.
+Their vision is to collectively determine how their own stories are told.